Luccifer/ramba/README.md

 2) [Initialize Generamba](https://github.com/rambler-digital-solutions/Generamba/wiki/Available-Commands#basic-generamba-configuration) in your project's folder and install templates from this repo

-3) open terminal and execute:
+3) open terminal and execute this in the same project's folder:
 ```bash
 $ generamba gen Module swifty_viper
 ```